syseleven/shared-secrets/README.md

 8. Now you can go online with your computer again.

 However, the better solution to this problem would be to decrypt the retrieved secret outside of the browser.
 Unfortunately, this would require the usage of additional tooling.

+### Active Man-in-the-Middle Attack (Scenario B)

+An active man-in-the-middle attacker could change the transmitted secret sharing links in a way that they retrieve the secrets and then create new secret sharing links containing the retrieved secrets using the same Shared-Secrets server.
+In such a scenario you would not easily notice that the secrets have been compromised.
+If properly implemented and used then Shared-Secrets can protect against such an attacker in the following ways:

+1. Shared-Secrets provides a browser-based encryption and decryption that is executed locally.
+Using this additional layer of encryption would prevent the attacker from reading the decrypted secret.
+2. Shared-Secrets provides the possibility to create separate **share-only** and **read-only** instances.
+By having a **share-only** instance that is **not** publicly available and a **read-only** instance that is publicly available the attacker would be able to retrieve the secret but would not be able to create a new secret sharing link.

 ## Attributions